Perfect home remedy for sinus infection.

-Sinus inflammation accompanied by stuffy nose, wheezing and headache can be quite common, especially in the winter days
+Sinus infection accompanied by a stuffy nose, wheezing and headache can be very common, particularly during winter.

-If you think you have tried everything you could, and nothing helped so far, we recommend you try this homemade mixture and the best about it is that you do not need much time or money.
+If you think you have done everything you could and nothing has changed so far, we suggest you try this homemade mixture and the best thing about it is that you don’t need much time or money.

 - 1 small cup of honey

 - 1 small cup of lemon juice

 - Wash the veggies, and clean the garlic and onions.

 - Cut vegetables into quarters and use a blender to create a good and smooth mix.